Showing all 3 results

 All our fall protection anchors for concrete are ideal for their intended applications.
 To choose the best option, you need to consider factors like how you want to attach your anchor and how much weight it needs to support.
 You’ll also notice our products come in a range of price points so you can consider your budget as you shop, as well.

-You may find it helpful to start by considering a couple of our best sellers — our 1″ Removable Concrete Anchor 10K and our 10K Swivel Anchor.
+You may find it helpful to start by considering a couple of our best sellers — our 3/4″ Removable Concrete Anchor 5K and our 4′ Concrete Anchor Strap.
 Both of these anchors are great options to consider and will resist breakage up to an impressive 10,000 pounds.
 If you want to learn more about our concrete anchors, explore our product pages and consult our anchor manuals, which provide more details about how to safely use these anchors.

 You can also check out our full body harnesses and connectors or self-retracting devices to create a full PFAS to keep workers protected while working at heights.
 We offer an extensive range of products to help keep workers safe.